KHEngineering/RoboRio/faq/pdp.md

 4. From the website's standpoint, having multiple dissimilar CAN node with the same ID is harmless.
 I.E having a PCM, PDP, and Jaguar with ID of 1 is acceptable.
 If this happens the website will not indicate any error.

 5. Having two or more CAN node of the same type and device ID will prevent your robot application from identifying one can device from another.
-This can happen when you have multiple PCMs or Multiple CAN Talons.
-The Website will indicate an error.
+This can happen when you have multiple PCMs or multiple CAN Talons.
+The website will indicate an error.
 By default all CTRE devices ship with an ID of 0.
 The website handles this gracefully, so you can see all the devices still, and change their ID accordingly.
 Use the "Blink LED" feature to physically identify which device you are working on.

 5. You will need to give each and every device on your CAN bus a unique ID (whether they are similar or dissimilar) so that you can use them successfully in your code.
-The above points were just to highlight the limitations and relaxations imposed by the RoboRio webpage when dealing with CAN devices.
+The above points were just to highlight the limitations and relaxations imposed by the roboRIO webpage when dealing with CAN devices.

 ---

 ##How can I upgrade the Firmware on the PDP

 For Beta testing the Firmware for the PDP was provided by CTRE.
-To flash the PDP is very similar to flashing the RoboRio.
+To flash the PDP is very similar to flashing the roboRIO.

-1. Connect the RoboRio to the PDP using CAN.
+1. Connect the roboRIO to the PDP using CAN.
-2. Power the System and launch the RoboRio website
+2. Power the system and launch the roboRIO website
 3. Login as `admin`
-4. If you have trouble with any of the above steps see the [RoboRio FAQ](/RoboRio/faq/roborio)
+4. If you have trouble with any of the above steps see the [roboRIO FAQ](/RoboRio/faq/roborio)
 5. Select the CAN device icon
 6. Select the PDP and click on Upgrade Firmware
-7. Navigate to the PDP Firmware you would like to use and select being update.
+7. Navigate to the PDP Firmware you would like to use and select begin update.